VidTu/Ksyxis/README.md

 **Q**: Is it stable for use?
 **A**: It should be.
 No guarantee though.
 At least it should not break your worlds, you just won't be able to load them with this mod and can uninstall it to load otherwise.

+**Q**: How to force-load chunks for ticking if spawn chunks have been removed?
+**A**: If you really need ticking chunks, load individual chunks with the `/forceload` vanilla command.

 **Q**: I found a bug.
 **A**: Report it [here](https://github.com/VidTu/Ksyxis/issues).
 If you are not sure if this is a bug, you can join